marufhossainkeyas11/Cookie-Vault-Bookmark/README.md

 Two strategies, tried in order:

-1. **GitHub API** — on a `username.github.io/repo-name/` URL, resolves the owner/repo from the URL path and asks `api.github.com/repos/{owner}/{repo}/git/trees/{branch}?recursive=1` for the whole file tree in one request (tries `main`, then `master`).
-That single response gives every folder's `manifest.json` path AND every `.txt` file inside it — no extra requests per folder.
-This is what runs on the deployed Pages site.
-Needs the repo to be public — GitHub rate-limits unauthenticated requests (60/hour per IP), and the page shows a clear message + retry button if that's hit.
+1. **GitHub API, via a Cloudflare Worker proxy** — on a `username.github.io/repo-name/` URL, the page calls a Cloudflare Worker instead of `api.github.com` directly.
+The Worker holds a GitHub token as a secret and forwards the request with it, so the 5000/hour authenticated limit is shared across all visitors instead of each visitor's browser burning through the 60/hour unauthenticated limit on its own IP.
+The Worker also edge-caches successful responses for 60 seconds, so a burst of visitors barely touches the quota at all.
+See `js/worker.js` for the reference copy of what's deployed, and "Rate limits" below for setup.
+If the Worker itself gets rate-limited (rare), the page shows a clear message + retry button rather than a silent failure.
 2. **Directory-listing fallback** — if the GitHub API path doesn't apply (not on a `github.io` URL, e.g. local preview), asks the server for `cookies/`'s own directory index for the folder names, then each folder's own index for its `.txt` files.
 This is what makes `python3 -m http.server` work locally.

-If one folder's `manifest.json` is missing or invalid, only that folder's card(s) show an error — the rest of the gallery still loads normally.
-A folder with a valid manifest but no `.txt` files yet shows a small "no cookie files" note instead of silently disappearing.
+If one folder's `manifest.json` is missing or invalid, its sidebar entry still shows up (marked with ⚠) but its gallery pane explains the problem instead of showing cards.
+A folder with a valid manifest but no `.txt` files yet shows a small "no cookie files" note in its gallery pane instead of silently disappearing from the sidebar.

-**Lots of test folders?** The gallery panel caps its own height and scrolls internally (the toolbar with the count + refresh button stays put above it), so adding many entries never stretches the whole page — it stays a fixed-size box on both desktop and mobile.
+## Rate limits — the Cloudflare Worker

+`js/app.js` calls a Cloudflare Worker at a fixed URL (search for `workers.dev` in `discoverFoldersViaGitHubApi`) instead of GitHub directly.
+To stand up your own:

+1. Create a GitHub Personal Access Token (classic, no scopes needed for a public repo) at `github.com/settings/tokens/new`.
+2. Create a Cloudflare Worker, paste in `js/worker.js`, deploy it.
+3. In the Worker's settings, add `GITHUB_TOKEN` as an encrypted secret (the token from step 1).
+4. In `js/worker.js`, set `ALLOWED_ORIGINS` to your GitHub Pages origin so only your own site can spend the Worker's quota.
+5. Point the `url` in `discoverFoldersViaGitHubApi` (in `js/app.js`) at your Worker's `/tree/<branch>` endpoint.

+Without a Worker, swap that fetch back to `api.github.com` directly and you're back to the unauthenticated 60/hour-per-visitor-IP limit — fine for low traffic, easy to hit while actively testing.

 ## Local preview